 Significant impact criteria Project impact Fragment an existing population into two or more populations No. As described on the species' SPRAT profile, many populations of Cycas megacarpa are very small and greatly fragmented, with only a handful of adult plants (Forster 2007).
 Cycad species are known to have little genetic flow between fragmented populations and seed dispersal is predominantly gravitational resulting in the occurrence of new plants not far from the parent plant (Queensland Herbarium 2007).
-The projected population within the Study Area is 141,392 individuals.
+The projected population within the Study Area is estimated to exceed 141,392 individuals.
 Several known populations also occur in proximity to (within 10 km) the Study Area including Population 5 (5,600 individuals), Population 6 (28 individuals) and Population 7, 8, 9 (115,200 individuals).
-The Study Area population is a very large (projected to be 141,392 individuals) and has persisted in the area despite ongoing disturbance from agricultural workings including historical thinning and grazing.
+The Study Area population is very large, projected to exceed 141,392 individuals.
+This population has persisted in the area despite ongoing disturbance from agricultural workings including historical thinning and grazing.
 Individuals in all developmental classes have been recorded, including within previously cleared areas.
 The Project is linear in shape and clearing widths vary between 25 m and 165 m.
 Clearing will be completed only as strictly necessary and widths minimised where possible, increasing the chances of seed dispersal between areas of retained habitat.
 Although vegetation clearing required for the Project may result in a small increase in existing fragmentation impacts, the population present is not considered overly susceptible.
-The translocation of individuals from the Disturbance Footprint into the surrounding Cycas megacarpa population, and the addition of new propagated individuals, is likely to enhance the genetic diversity.
+The translocation of individuals from the Disturbance Footprint into the surrounding Cycas megacarpa population, and the addition of new propagated individuals, is likely to enhance the genetic diversity at the end of the translocation program.
 Seedlings created from translocated plants are also unlikely to lead to outbreeding depression and these would ideally be sourced from multiple locations to reduce the changes of genetic swamping by particular allelic variants (Ecologica Consulting 2022).
-Four potential recipient sites have been identified for the species to be translocated within the broader Study Area (refer to the Preliminary Cycas megacarpa Translocation and Management Plan (Ecologica Consulting 2022)).
-The four recipient sites allow for the challenges within the local landscape.
+Surveys of suitable recipient sites within the Project locality were undertaken.
+Numerous recipient sites have been identified for the species to be translocated within the broader Study Area (refer to the Preliminary Cycas megacarpa Translocation and Management Plan (Ecologica Consulting 2022)).
+Across the suitable recipient sites there is a potential for 31,770 individual cycads to be planted.
+The recipient sites allow for the challenges within the local landscape.
 That is, the sites allow for ongoing access for the purposes of monitoring and management and the habitat is known to support the species and that there is likely to be sufficient carrying capacity.
 Therefore, Project activities are unlikely to fragment an existing population, into two or more populations.
 Adversely affect habitat critical to the survival of a species Yes.
 Habitat critical to the survival is defined as 'habitat where remaining viable populations occur' for Cycas megacarpa (Queensland Herbarium, 2007).
 The population within the Study Area is considered viable (>3,500 individuals), with 141,392 individuals projected to occur in total based on available field data.
-All known habitat (confirmed and suspected) within the Study Area is critical to the survival of the species.
-Within the Disturbance Footprint 145.1 ha is known (confirmed) habitat and 79.3 ha is known (suspected habitat), totalling an upper disturbance limit of 224.4 ha of known habitat.
-Direct impacts to this quantum of habitat is likely to adversely affect habitat critical to the survival of a species.
-Disrupt the breeding cycle of a population No .
-As part of the avoidance and mitigation measures stipulated within the Preliminary Cycas megacarpa Species Management Plan (Attachment E of the Preliminary Documentation), large reproductive-age individuals (>1 m) and mature female plants will be prioritised for further avoidance via micro siting, where possible.
+Habitat where a Cycas megacarpa individual has been confirmed or is reasonably suspected is defined as critical to the survival of the species.